alp1n3-dev/alp1n3-dev.github.io/src/content/blog/0020-do-what-i-mean/index.md

 ---

 It's definitely made me reflect more about building `cast` to be more human-centric, usable, and provide helpful (but limited) information to the user.
-Fuzz testing it in-depth to ensure no edge-case complicated errors slip out is 100% a priority in order to make sure the user's have no confusion surrounding any errors that crop up.
+Fuzz testing it in-depth to ensure no edge-case errors slip out is 100% a priority in order to make sure that users have no confusion surrounding any errors that crop up.